Aaronlalala/CS-420-Parallel-Programming/Final Exam/Final Review.md

 4. Core B can now load the updated cache line into its cache, modify `data[1]`, and mark the cache line as modified in its cache.
 5. If Thread A tries to update `data[0]` again, the same process repeats, causing the cache line to bounce back and forth between the two cores.

-## Coherence
+## Coherence & Consistency

-Coherency and Consistency - what is the difference?
+What is the difference?

+Cores have different parivate caches and copy of the same memory.
+Coherence protocal ensures that all cores will fetch the updated piece of data. (prevent data race) Consistency determines the order of memory operations

 ## Synchronization

 Architecture of CPU and GPU.
 What components are removed and what components are added?